tensorwavecloud/craylm/docs/cray-docs/docs/inference.md

 ## Using the Python client

-You can also use the Python client to interact with the Cray server.
+You can also use the Python client to interact with the Craylm server.

 ```python